tiran/ipa-hcc/README.md

   * ``System: Add Hosts``
   * ``System: Modify consoleDot host attributes``

+## Schema / server updater

+The update file `85-consoledot.update` for `ipa-server-upgrade` creates:

+- host group `consoledot-enrollment`
+- automember rule for host group
+- certmap rule `rhsm-cert`
+- service principal `consoledot-enrollment/$FQDN@$REALM`
+- additional role and privileges
+- new indexes and unique constraint
+- runs `update_consoledot_service` update plugin

+The `update_consoledot_service` update plugin:

+- creates or validates the keytab for `consoledot-enrollment/$FQDN@$REALM` service account
+- modifies KRB5 KDC config file to trust the RHSM certificate chain and restarts the service if necessary.
+- checks consoledotOrgId setting in IPA's global configuration.
+If the option is not set, then it sets the value based on the subject org name of server's RHSM certificate (`/etc/pki/consumer/cert.pem`).

 ## Server test setup

 Create a [Red Hat API](https://access.redhat.com/articles/3626371) refresh